 Without further ado, we present to you the top 3 lessons we learned at the 2017 WebSummit.

 3D printing has innumerable applications, and so far, mechanized part and biotech manufacturers have succeeded in mining its best value.
 However, when it comes to garment production, 3D printing will not equal the success of traditional manufacturing techniques, at least for the foreseeable future.
 That is because 3D printer manufactured products don’t come close to producing the same nuanced texture and movement quality available from traditional fabrics.

 As for VR and AR, Dazed Media co-founder and CEO, Jefferson Hack, championed Google Glasses and Photogrammetry as the most cost-effective ways to create a VR experience right now.
 Looking ahead to the hyper-high tech age of fashion manufacturing, we may someday find these tools in the hands of factories and artisans who will then be able to give Makers the most up close and personal view of production possible.

-Celebrating a garment manufacturer’s quality and story within the narrative of a private label brand story will allow Makers to deliver on this trend where mass produced labels might struggle.
+Celebrating a clothing manufacturer’s quality and story within the narrative of a private label brand story will allow Makers to deliver on this trend where mass produced labels might struggle.
 It’s hard for products stamped out en mass, from cheap materials, to compete with Made in Italy garments and accessories assembled by the careful craftsmanship of lifelong Italian artisans.

-Lesson 3: Today's customers prefer substance over superficiality.
-They care less about an expensive label than they do about a garment’s story.
+Today's customers care less about an expensive label than they do about a garment’s story.
 The fashionistas of the modern generation want their money to support a business that aligns with their values and delivers products of quality.
 This is good news for small, private labels, particularly those with online presences.